 - To provide medical assistance to the elderly and indigent Filipino-Americans as well as other minority groups in the US and support medical-surgical missions.

-The organization holds monthly meetings that include an educational lecture followed by general membership and board business meetings.
-There are eight standing committees: executive, membership, by-laws, continuing education, scholarship, medical missions, and inter-society relations.
+The organization conducts monthly gatherings that feature an educational lecture, followed by a general membership and board of directors meeting.
+There are eight permanent committees: executive, membership, by-laws, continuing education, scholarship, medical missions, and inter-society relations.